Ymatigoosa/cv/cv.en.md

 > #####  Russia, Volgograd &emsp;
 > `DDD`, `CQRS`, `Scala`, `Akka`, `React.js`

 I am a developer from Volgograd.
-I am involved in development of banking software backend and realtime frontend.
 I am interested in designing and developing non-trivial web services using cutting edge technologies.

 I am willing to relocate or to have a remote job.
 Preferred places for relocation: Russia, Saint Petersburg or english speaking countries.

 You can contact me via:

-phone: +79996252802

-telegram: +79996252802
+phone/telegram: +79996252802

 skype: topt_iiiii